ankeetmaini/blog/posts/grpc-web.md

 In my [last post](https://ankeetmaini.dev/posts/grpc-services/) I went over how gRPC fares against the REST services.

-Today I want to walk you through on what's it like to call them from frontend apps.
+Today I want to walk you through on what's it like to call them from frontend apps and show how to create a web gRPC JavaScript client!

 ## philosophy